pablodecm/phd_thesis/src/102_chapter_2.md

 for a given collision readout, formed by associating elements that have been directly linked or share a common link with other elements.
-The following reconstruction step is referred to as *object identification*, and its based in the association of blocks to a list of particle candidates, also known as *physics objects*.
+The following reconstruction step is referred to as *object identification*, and it is based in the association of blocks to a list of particle candidates, also known as *physics objects*.
 This is done sequentially, starting out by the objects that more easily identified (e.g. muons) and progressively